This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Cover the stained area with the cornstarch and allow it to sit for 15-20 minutes so that it can absorb the oil.
 After it has done its work, use a vacuum cleaner to suck it up.

-12. Clean your Dog’s fur
+12. Clean Your Dog’s Fur

 To remove dirt from your dog’s body, apply some cornstarch on its fur and rub it using a brush.

-13. Clean your Smelly Shoes
+13. Clean Your Smelly Shoes

 Sprinkle cornstarch in the interior of shoes such that it forms a coat and leave it overnight.
 You will notice that the smell has vanished away.
-The shoes will feel fresher.
+The shoes will feel fresher too.
 Dust off the excess cornstarch before using them.

-14. Get relief from bug bites
+14. Get Relief from Bug Bites

-15. Treating skin burns
+15. Treating Skin Burns

-Got skin burn?
+Got skin burns?
 Use this instant home remedy.
 Take one teaspoon cornstarch and one teaspoon of baking soda.
 Mix them in 2 cups of water.
 Take a gauze or clean cloth, dip it in this mixture and apply it on the burnt skin.
 Remove it after 20-30 minutes.

 Cornstarch can be used for killing cockroaches.
-Mix equal amount of Plaster of Paris and cornstarch.
+Mix equal amounts of Plaster of Paris and cornstarch.
 Put it in the areas where you spot cockroaches and where they hide.
 Corners, dirt accumulated areas, dark areas are the most common places where they thrive.

 17. Healing Diaper Rashes

 So instead of hunting for the right product for your baby, mix cornstarch in warm water and make your baby sit in it for some time.
-It will provide an instant relief and will accelerate the healing process of the skin.
-Repeat it1- times daily until the rashes have healed completely.
+It will provide instant relief and will accelerate the healing process of the skin.
+Repeat it once a day until the rashes have healed completely.

-18. Use it as a dry shampoo
+18. Use It as a Dry Shampoo

-20. For touch-ups
+20. For Touch-ups

-You can make a facial using cornstarch.
-Take one tablespoon of cornstarch, a beaten egg and around a teaspoon of lemon juice.
+You can do a facial using cornstarch.
+Take one tablespoon of cornstarch, a beaten egg, and around a teaspoon of lemon juice.
 Mix these ingredients properly so that it forms a thick paste.
 Apply it on your face and leave it for 10-15 minutes before washing it.

-Now we hope you found these uses for cornstarch helpful, but if there is something you’d like to know more about or add here, let us know in the comments below!
+We hope you found these uses for cornstarch helpful, but if there is something you’d like to know more about or add here, let us know in the comments below!
 We’d be glad to hear from you.